GOLD2023

 International Festival of Owls

 The International Festival of Owls is the original full-weekend, all-owl festival in North America.
-It features live owl programs, bus trips to see and hear owls, owl-themed children's activities, a kids owl-calling contest, pellet dissection, nest box building, a children's international owl art contest, owl-themed food, World Owl Hall of Fame awards, banquet, and much more.
+It features live owl programs, bus trips to see and hear owls, owl-themed children's activities, a kids owl-calling contest, pellet dissection, nest box building, a children's international owl art contest, owl-themed food, World Owl Hall of Fame awards, and much more.
 The Festival teaches about owls, which species are here, how humans interact with owls, and more.
 Attendance is normally 2,000+ people.

 Population(s) Served